-Korean Drama ‘Queen of Mystery’ Has Seol-Ok, Sherlock’s Housewife Version [Watch Full Episodes For Free]
+Korean Drama ‘Queen Of Mystery’ Has Seol-Ok, Sherlock’s Housewife Version [Watch Full Episodes For Free]

 Korean drama Queen of Mystery has got a sweet and smart protagonist in Seol-Ok, who is also a sensible woman.
 It’s her willingness to make a difference to the society that helps her overcome her fear.
 She does not even hesitate to put her life in danger at some point.
 Plus, this is a drama in mystery as well as comedy genre.
 Seol-Ok is an extremely funny character, who makes it a highly watchable show with her struggles to dodge the crazy mom-in-law and annoying friends.

 Probably the best part of this Korean drama is that it’s free to watch full episodes online.
 It has got extremely high ratings (9.3/10) on Viki, where you can watch it with English subtitles.
-Interestingly, it is also available with Arabic, English, Spanish, French, Romanian, Tagalog and Vietnamese subtitles.
+Interestingly, it is also available in Arabic, English, Spanish, French, Romanian, Tagalog, and Vietnamese subtitles.
 The tricky part is that Viki videos are not available in every region in the world.
 So, you have to check it out if it’s available in your country.

 Every fan of Korean television should go for this hilarious take on Sherlock Holmes.
 Korean drama Queen of Mystery does not lose the intelligence and thrill involved in any mystery narrative for the sake comedy.
 There are two episodes every week, which come on Wednesdays and Thursdays at 10 p.m. (local time).

 According to Korea Herald, Queen of Mystery made a great debut by starting on top in terms of ratings.
-The first episode of the show had a 11.2 percent nationwide viewership.
+The first episode of the show had an 11.2 percent nationwide viewership.
 In and around Seoul, the rating was even higher at 12.4 percent.

 [Featured Image by Chung Sung-Jun/Getty Images]